Create the best bike tool kit for your home with this guide on the best bike tools for bicycle maintenance and repair.

 Best Portable Bike Tool kit

-The basic items I always take with me on any ride, are a small bike pump with a gauge, tire levers and puncture repair kit.
+The basic items I always take with me on any ride whether a daily commute or longer bike trips, are a small bike pump with a gauge, tire levers and puncture repair kit.
 I never leave home without them!

 When bike touring in different parts of the world, I take a selection of tools with me for repairs on the road (and in hotel campgrounds).